nus-cs2103-AY2526S1/ip/AI.md

-Ill be using Github Copilot for the entire duration of this project.
+I mostly used Github Copilot and ChatGPT for this project.

 Week 1 (L0 - L6)
 ----------
-"this chatbot aims to assist the user in logging and managing tasks in work."
-"Come up with a name, personality and a greeting dialogue to fit this personality."

-"Hello!
-I’m lynx.TaskLynx."
-"Your dependable assistant for tracking tasks, managing deadlines, and keeping your work organized."

 What I asked AI:
 - Create a name and personality for the chatbot
 - Generate code based on a design specification